 Speak to your web developer and ask them to make a small change on the script:

 1. Have them set the SMTP Envelope MAIL FROM and the header "From:" addresses to use a standard address that's within your own domain.
-You can then whitelist that address, so it will always arrive, no matter how spammy it might appear to our filters.
+You can then Allow that address, so it will always arrive, no matter how spammy it might appear to our filters.

 2. Ask them to set a "Reply-To:" header with the submitter's provided email address.
 All mail clients will recognize this, and when the recipient replies to the message, they will send to that specified address.